jacobluanjohnston/Near/README.md

 **Specifically**:
 - `usage.input_tokens` – number tokens were sent in (system + history + user message) this request
-- `usage.output_tokens` – number of tokens the model generated in its reply
--
-These are multiplied by the current per-million token prices and appended as a small cost footer to each message.
+- `usage.output_tokens` – number of tokens the model generated in its reply These are multiplied by the current per-million token prices and appended as a small cost footer to each message.

-These values are multiplied by the current per-million token prices:

 - input:  $1.25 per 1M tokens
 - output: $10.00 per 1M tokens
 ---